ArthurZC23/Machine-Learning-A-Probabilistic-Perspective-Solutions/README.md

 ## Updates

-02/13/2017: I will post the solutions of exercises 3.1 - 3.6 this week.
+02/22/2017: No posts this week.
+I will post 3.7 - 3.11 next week

 ## About the author

 I am a brazilian Electrical Engineer graduated at Unicamp, one the most prestigious universities in my country.
-I graduated as the best student of my class in 2016.
-Currently, I am a M.S. student on the Electrical Engineering program at the same University.
+I graduated as the best student of my class in 2016, among other honors.
+Currently, I am a M.S. student on the Electrical Engineering program at the same University, where I intend to use machine learning in agriculture problems.
+I am interested in a summer intership in Canada, on any startup/company working with machine learning.
 If you want to know more about me, feel free to contact me.